Artist Statement

 Biography

-Kariann Fuqua (b.
-1976, Oklahoma) is an abstract artist utilizing drawing, painting and collage.
-She received a BFA in painting from Kansas State University and an MFA in painting from the University of Illinois, Urbana-Champaign.
-Her work has been widely exhibited in solo and group shows across the United States including Jenkins-Johnson Gallery (San Francisco, CA), Governors Island (New York, NY), Hyde Park Art Center (Chicago, IL), Byron Cohen Gallery (Kansas City, MO), Manifest Gallery and Drawing Center(Cincinnati, OH), Athens Institute of Contemporary Art (Athens, GA) and was awarded a public commission at McCormick Place (Chicago, IL).
-She received a Joan Mitchell Foundation full fellowship to the Vermont Studio Center, an Individual Artist Fellowship from the Mississippi Arts Commission, and her work was published in New American Paintings and the Artist’s Magazine.
-She currently lives and works in Oxford, Mississippi where she is an Instructional Assistant Professor of Art and Director of Museum Studies at the University of Mississippi.
+Kariann Fuqua is an abstract artist using drawing and painting to investigate the edges of environmental disaster.
+She received her BFA in painting from Kansas State University and an MFA in painting from the University of Illinois, Urbana-Champaign.
+Her work has been widely exhibited in solo and group shows across the United States including Stand4 Gallery (Brooklyn, NY), Jenkins-Johnson Gallery (San Francisco, CA), Governors Island (New York, NY), Hyde Park Arts Center (Chicago, IL), Byron Cohen Gallery (Kansas City, MO), Manifest Gallery and Drawing Center(Cincinnati, OH), Stoveworks (Chattanooga, TN), Athens Institute of Contemporary Art (Athens, GA), and the Mississippi Museum of Art (Jackson, MS).
+In 2008, she was awarded a public commission at McCormick Place in Chicago.
+She received a Joan Mitchell Foundation full fellowship to the Vermont Studio Center and an Individual Artist Fellowship from the Mississippi Arts Commission.
+She was recently awarded grants from the Puffin Foundation and South Arts, and her work was published in New American Paintings, F Stop Magazine, Art Spiel, and the Artist’s Magazine.
+She currently lives and works in Oxford, Mississippi, where she is an Instructional Associate Professor of Art and Director of Museum Studies at the University of Mississippi.